vedicscriptures/gita/README.md

 ## 💡 API key

+{% hint style="info" %}
-> A new 🔒 Authentication Feature  introduced in our Bhagavad Gita API. if you don’t have an API Key, just head over to [https://docs.bhagavadgitaapi.in/pricing](pricing.md) and Get your license now for free.
+A new 🔒 Authentication Feature  introduced in our Bhagavad Gita API. if you don’t have an API Key, just head over to [https://docs.bhagavadgitaapi.in/pricing](pricing.md) and Get your license now for free.
+{% endhint %}

 ## 💻 Built with